vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 There are three main supported installation methods for Harbor:

-- [**TKG Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html) on a TKG shared service cluster - Tanzu Kubernetes Grid includes signed binaries for Harbor, which you can deploy into a shared services cluster to provide container registry services for other Tanzu Kubernetes (workload) clusters.
+- [**Tanzu Kubernetes Grid package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-harbor-registry.html) on a Tanzu Kubernetes Grid shared service cluster - Tanzu Kubernetes Grid includes signed binaries for Harbor, which you can deploy into a shared services cluster to provide container registry services for other Tanzu Kubernetes (workload) clusters.
 This installation method is recommended for general use cases.
 - [**Helm-based deployment**](https://goharbor.io/docs/2.1.0/install-config/harbor-ha-helm/) to a Kubernetes cluster - this installation method may be preferred for customers already invested in Helm.
 - [**VM-based deployment using docker-compose**](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs/) - this installation method is recommended in cases where Tanzu Kubernetes Grid is installed in an air-gapped environment and no pre-existing Kubernetes clusters exist on which Harbor can be installed.